dotnet-architecture/eShopOnContainers/README.md

 Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers. <p>

 **NEWS / ANNOUNCEMENTS**
-What to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers? --> Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News
+Do you want to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers? --> Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News

 **Note Visual Studio 2017 version required**: Please, use VS 2017 15.5 or later.